jhu-saw/sawSensablePhantom/README.md

 The device handle should properly created as "/dev/ttyACM0".

 Permissions by default grant read/write access to user root and group dialout.
-To add a user to the dialout group:
+DO NOT use the recommended `chmod 777` on the device node as recommended in the install manual, you will have to do this as root/su after each reboot and each time you unplug the device.
+Instead, add your users to the dialout group:
 ```
 sudo adduser <user-id> dialout
 ```
-The adduser command will be effective after next login.
+The `adduser` command will be effective after next login.

 ## Installing the drivers

 The file to use is geomagic_touch_device_driver_2016.1-1-amd64.tgz.
 Extract and then run the install.sh as sudo.

 After the install, some cleanup is required:
  * edit the file `/etc/profile.d/geomagic.sh`, comment out the last two exports (`LD_LIBRARY_PATH` and `QT_PLUGIN_PATH`).
 Qt 5 should be installed using Ubuntu packages.